 Probably everyone knows the three wise monkeys (jap. 三匹の猿 sanbiki no saru), but only a few can say something more about the real meaning of this symbol and his origin.
 These three nice animals are a pictorial maxim, embodying the proverbial principle “see no evil, hear no evil, speak no evil”.
 The three monkeys are Mizaru, covering his eyes, who sees no evil; Kikazaru, covering his ears, who hears no evil; and Iwazaru, covering his mouth, who speaks no evil.
 The source that popularized this pictorial maxim is a 17th-century carving over a door of the famous Tōshō-gū shrine in Nikkō, Japan.
 This edition is dedicated to this antique symbol and values which it stands for.

-Please note this is an ‘in-bond’ price.
+Please note this price is in-bond.

-Type: Japanese Single Malr whisky
+Type: Japanese Single Malt Whisky

 Type: Single Malt and Cask Strength

 Packaging: Heavy WS glass bottle with high quality paint and metal pendant.
 The set comes in a finely crafted wooden box designed for this project only.

 The distillery was established in 1955 by Daikoku-budoshu.
 The owner decided to build the facility in the town of Karuizawa located in the foothills of the active Asama volcano, a popular tourist destination in Japan.